edgi-govdata-archiving/web-monitoring-ops/manually-managed/rds/README.md

 ## Databases

-`web-monitoring-db-production-a` is the production database (the `-a` is because it is the successor to an older produciton database).
+`web-monitoring-db-production-b` is the production database (the `-b` is because it is the successor to an older production database).
 It is configured as:

 - Instance: **db.t4g.medium** (This doesn’t really have as much RAM as we’d like for big queries.
 It’s cost-effective for our current usage, however.)
-- Database: **Postgres 14.x**
+- Database: **Postgres 17.x**
 - Storage: **20+ GB Standard SSD** with autoscaling
 - VPC: **Same VPC as Kubernetes**
 - Security Groups: **Kubernetes security group** + **custom Postgres security group** for external access.
 - Custom parameter group based on the defaults.
-The JSON configuration for the parameter group is in [`web-monitoring-db-production-a-params.json`][web-monitoring-db-production-a-params] [(see below)](#other-notes), but with these modifications:
+The JSON configuration for the parameter group is in [`web-monitoring-db-production-b-params.json`][web-monitoring-db-production-b-params] [(see below)](#other-notes), but with these modifications:
     - `work_mem` 16 MB (much bigger than default, which is 1 MB, but not huge)
     - `shared_buffers` 2/5 of available memory
     - `effective_cache_size` 3/4 of available memory